 As the 1883 news clip at bottom shows, not all the horses of Gause and Wilkes had to plod along at a funereal pace.
 Some had a day at the races and got to kick up their hooves.

 George Gause was a member of the Odd Fellows, Improved Order of Red Men, and Knights of Pythias lodges.
 He also was a member of Hook and Ladder Company No. 1, which in 1883 went to Dallas to help fight a fire at a grain elevator.
 Note that members of the fire brigade included Gause’s partner John Wilkes and Timothy Isaiah “Longhaired Jim” Courtright.

-With the evolution of undertaking, funerals, which had been conducted in a family or a religious setting—the home of the deceased or a church—began to be conducted in a business setting: the funeral parlor of an undertaker.
+With the evolution of professional undertakers, funerals, which had been conducted in a family or a religious setting—the home of the deceased or a church—began to be conducted in a business setting: the funeral parlor of an undertaker.
 Increasingly undertakers provided embalming and the services and supplies that had been provided by livery stables and furniture makers.
 During the 1880s George Gause went to Galveston and back east to study formally the business of undertaking.
 He became the seventeenth licensed funeral director in Texas.

 By 1887 Gause had two businesses in the Gause block: a funeral parlor and a livery stable.
 (This city directory ad is from 1896.)